 Let’s be real here.
-When we set email autoresponders that say we’re not going to check our email what we REALLY mean is we’re not going to REPLY to our emails while we’re away.
-If your business or workplace has a cheeky vibe, give this responder a go next time you’re on holidays.
+When we set email autoresponders that say we’re not going to check our email, what we REALLY mean is we’re not going to REPLY to our emails while we’re away.
+If your business or workplace has a cheeky vibe, give this responder a go next time you’re on holiday.

 3. The sincere approach

 I think most people would get a hearty giggle out of this email autoresponder.
 I mean really, everyone KNOWS you only go on holiday so you can neck a bottle of prosecco every day without feeling guilty about it.